icedream/the-steamdeck-experience/README.md

 ## Microphone

-The Steam Deck has a dual microphone array similar to the Valve index, however while it is directional it still picks up a bit of the background noise coming from the fan.
+The Steam Deck has a dual microphone array similar to the Valve Index, however while it is directional it still picks up a bit of the background noise coming from the fan.
 For this reason, Valve by default configures a virtual recording device for software to use which is called the "Filter Chain Source".
 It adds a few effects to filter out the noise completely and slightly reduce the volume of input clicks and haptics audible in the microphone.
 There is a third device that tries to cancel audible echo, however I've not used it, and I suspect that the Filter Chain Source makes use of it internally anyways.

 I'm linking a recording I did with Audacity and JACK that I posted on Discord here: